Why Pay Off Loans Early?

 The best reason to pay off debt early is to save money and stop paying interest.
-Interest doesn't actually buy you anything except the ability to pay slowly – your house doesn’t get any bigger when you pay interest on a mortgage, and you don’t get your interest back when you sell.
+Interest charges don’t buy you anything except the ability to pay slowly.
+Your house doesn’t get any bigger when you pay interest on a mortgage, and you don’t get your interest back when you sell.

-Some loans drag on for 30 years or more, and interest costs certainly add up over time.
-Other loans might be shorter term loans, but high-interest rates make them expensive.
-With high-cost debt (like most credit cards) it’s almost a no-brainer to repay as quickly as possible: Paying the minimum is a bad idea.
+Some loans drag on for 30 years or more, and interest costs add up over time.
+Other loans might have shorter terms, but high interest rates make them expensive.
+With high-cost debt (such as credit card debt) it’s almost a no-brainer to repay as quickly as possible: Paying the minimum is a bad idea.

 Over your lifetime, you'll keep more of what you earn if you pay off loans quickly.

-So what's the trade-off?
-When you pay down debt early, you don't get to use that extra money.
-That might mean you enjoy fewer luxuries in your monthly budget, or you make do with a smaller cash cushion (making it harder to pay "surprise" expenses).
-What's more, you pay an opportunity cost: you'll have to come up with additional money to put towards other goals (retirement or a down payment on a house, for example).
+So, what's the tradeoff?
+When you pay down debt, you can’t use your extra money for other things.
+That might mean you enjoy fewer luxuries in your monthly budget, or you make do with a smaller cash cushion (making it harder to pay unexpected expenses).
+What's more, you pay an opportunity cost: You'll have to come up with additional funds to put toward other goals (retirement or a down payment on a house, for example).

 In rare cases, you don’t save by repaying early because the costs are already baked into your loan.
 For example, you benefit less from prepaying "precomputed" loans—but you still eliminate the monthly payment.

-You also become more attractive as a borrower.
-Lenders want to be sure you have enough income to repay loans, and that existing loans don’t already eat up too much of your monthly income.
-To do so, they calculate the percentage of income that goes toward debt payments, known as a debt to income ratio).
-When you pay off debt, you improve your debt to income ratios and are more likely to get approved for a new loan.
+Improved ratios: You also become more attractive as a borrower.
+Lenders need to be sure you have enough income to repay loans, and that existing loans don’t already eat up too much of your monthly income.
+To do so, they calculate the percentage of income that goes toward debt payments, known as a debt to income ratio.
+When you pay off loans early, you improve your debt to income ratios and are more likely to get approved for a new loan on favorable terms.

-Your credit scores can also improve when you pay down debt.
-Part of your credit score is based on how much you’re borrowing – especially in relation to the maximum amount that you could potentially borrow.
+Better credit: Your credit scores can also improve when you pay down debt.
+Part of your credit score depends on how much you’re currently borrowing, relative to the maximum amount that you could potentially borrow.
 If you’re maxed out, your credit scores will be lower, but paying down debt frees up borrowing capacity—which you hopefully won’t need to use.
 For more details, see how your credit limits affect your credit.

 Peace of Mind

 Eliminating debt can be rewarding and reduce stress.
-In fact, some people choose to pay off loans as soon as possible - even if it doesn’t make the best financial sense.
-That’s fine, as long as you know why you’re doing it.
+In fact, some people choose to pay off loans as soon as they possibly can—even if they know it doesn’t make the best financial sense.
+That’s fine, as long as you’re mindful of what you’re doing and why.

 You can’t put a price on happiness.
-Perhaps you want to eliminate debt before retiring, or you’re sick of making monthly payments, or you hate the idea of paying interest to lenders.
+Perhaps you want to reduce debt before retiring, you’re sick of making monthly payments, or you hate the idea of paying interest to lenders.
 Evaluate the pros and cons of using debt, and make an informed decision that you can live with.

 How to Do It

-Now that you know what happens when you pay your loans off early, you’re probably ready to move forward.
-In many cases it’s as simple as sending extra money – whether you do it all at once or just pay a little extra with each payment.
-Call or email your lender and ask how to do it so that your payments are properly credited to your account (reducing the loan balance, instead of counting as early payments), and so that you know exactly how much to send.
-For more detailed instructions and tips, see How to Pay off Debt Early.
-If you’ve got multiple credit cards, use a strategy that works.
+Now that you know more about paying off those loans, you may be eager to move forward.
+In many cases, it’s as simple as sending extra money, whether you wipe out the debt with one payment or just pay a little extra each month.
+Call or email your lender and explain what your goals are.
+Ask how to proceed so that your payments are properly credited to your account (reducing the loan balance, instead of counting as early payments), and so that you know exactly how much to send.